Akashganjal02/C_projects/README.md

-# C_projects
+# FOOD ORDER PROGRAM
-Some interesting C program projects.
+// Typed and compiled with TDM-GCC 4.9.2 64-bit profiling compiler in Dev-C++ 5.11 .

-The above food order program has mainly 5 funtionalities:
+The above Food order program has mainly 5 functionalities:

 1.Create Order